Code of Ethics and Conflict of Interest Policy

 The HPL Board of Trustees is committed to avoiding situations in which the existence of conflicting interests of any trustee or staff member may affect the integrity of the management or operation of the Library.
 The Board affirms its commitment to adhere to applicable provisions of law regarding material conflicts of interest:

-1. Gifts: No trustee or staff member shall directly or indirectly solicit, accept or receive any money or gift having a value of $25 or more, whether in the form of cash, check, loan, credit, services, travel, entertainment, hospitality, or promise, or any other form.
-Under no circumstances should a trustee or staff member accept any money or gift for which it could reasonably be inferred that the money or gift was intended to influence him or her in the performance of his or her official duties or was intended as a reward for any specific official action on his or her part.
+1. Gifts: No trustee or staff member shall directly or indirectly solicit, accept or receive any money or gift having a value of $75 or more, whether in the form of cash, check, loan, credit, services, travel, entertainment, hospitality, or promise, or any other form from any individual, business, or group if it could reasonably be inferred that the money or gift was intended to influence him or her in the performance of his or her official duties or was intended as a reward for any specific official action on his or her part.

 2. Confidential Information: No trustee or staff member shall disclose confidential information acquired by him or her in the course of his or her official duties or use such information to further his or her personal interest.
 In addition, he or she shall not disclose information regarding any matters discussed in an executive session of the Board of Trustees.